33 E Campus Dr

 The historic town of Bethany is served by Pittsburgh International Airport, just 45 minutes from campus.
 The College is located 39 miles from downtown Pittsburgh, 22 miles from Washington, Pa., and 14 miles from Wheeling.

 The campus features rolling wooded hills and a lush, green academic mall.
 Facilities include beautiful historic landmarks, modern well-equipped classrooms, spacious sports/recreational areas, indoor and outdoor theaters, art galleries, an equestrian center, a teaching greenhouse and more.
 The College operates the Mountainside Conference Center, which includes Gresham Inn, and also the Campbell Mansion and Museum.

-More than 90 percent of students live in spacious on-campus apartments, residential halls or fraternity/sorority houses, which include internet, cable TV and voice-mail access.
-Computer labs with Internet and library access, e-mail, photography darkrooms, rehearsal halls, research and language labs, an academic support and learning center, and other amenities are provided.
+More than 90 percent of students live in spacious on-campus apartments, residential halls or fraternity/sorority houses, which include high speed internet, cable TV and washers/dryers.
+Computer labs, rehearsal halls, research and language labs, an academic support and learning center, and other amenities are provided.